 - If your home institution is in one of the four western provinces (B.C., Alberta, Saskatchewan, Manitoba), you will need a COPPUL card, with an expiry date, for reciprocal borrowing.
 Please contact the appropriate person at your home library to obtain a COPPUL card.

 - If your home institution is in Ontario, you need to present a valid library card from that institution when you borrow from another participating libraries.
 Ontario libraries may require collateral picture ID (preferably a driver’s license) along with your library card.
 Please check individual library websites for their requirements.
 For questions about reciprocal borrowing, please contact the appropriate person at your home library.

 - If your home institution is in Quebec, you will need a BCI card with an expiry date, for reciprocal borrowing.
 Please contact the appropriate person at your home library to obtain a BCI card.

 - If your home institution is in one of the four Atlantic provinces (New Brunswick, Nova Scotia, P.E.I., Newfoundland & Labrador), you will need an CAAL card, with an expiry date, for reciprocal borrowing.
 Please contact the appropriate person at your home library to obtain a CAAL card.

 Graduate students, faculty and staff are entitled to borrowing privileges at participating libraries.
 Charges may apply.
 NOTE: University of Toronto introduced fees for direct borrowers on October 1, 2009.

 Undergraduate students are entitled to borrowing privileges at most participating libraries.

 There are some exceptions in Ontario.
 The University of Toronto does not lend to undergraduates from other institutions (both inside and outside Ontario).
-The Ontario College of Art and Design (OCAD) also does not lend to undergraduates except for students from Ryerson University and York University.
-These two universities do not lend to undergraduates from the University of Toronto.
+Toronto Metropolitan University and York University do not lend to undergraduates from the University of Toronto.